mrhoads/IPD2024/labguide/module2_iot.md

 Azure IoT Operations is designed to bridge the gap between IT (Information Technology) and OT (Operational Technology) by providing two distinct components tailored for each group.
 For IT workers, Azure IoT Operations offers robust cloud-based management and analytics tools, enabling seamless integration with existing IT infrastructure and cloud services.
 This includes capabilities like [Azure Arc](https://learn.microsoft.com/azure/azure-arc/overview) for managing hybrid environments and [Dataflows](https://learn.microsoft.com/azure/iot-operations/connect-to-cloud/overview-dataflow) for building data pipelines.
 For OT workers, Azure IoT Operations provides edge solutions that ensure reliable and real-time data processing and device management on the factory floor or in other operational environments.
 This includes tools like [MQTT Broker](https://learn.microsoft.com/azure/iot-operations/manage-mqtt-broker/overview-iot-mq) for efficient message routing and [Data Processor](https://learn.microsoft.com/azure/iot-operations/manage-dataflows/data-processor) for on-premises data transformation.
 By catering to the needs of both IT and OT, Azure IoT Operations enables a unified approach to managing and optimizing industrial IoT solutions.

+### Dataflows

+Azure IoT Operations provides powerful tools to simplify the creation and management of dataflows, enabling seamless data movement and transformation from edge to cloud.
+The [Dataflows](https://learn.microsoft.com/azure/iot-operations/connect-to-cloud/overview-dataflow) feature allows you to connect various data sources, perform data operations, and enrich data, making it easier to analyze and gain insights from your IoT data.
+With [Data Processor](https://learn.microsoft.com/azure/iot-operations/manage-dataflows/data-processor), you can perform on-premises data transformations before sending data to its destination.
+These capabilities help streamline the setup of data paths, whether you need to move, transform, or enrich data, providing a robust and scalable solution for managing industrial IoT data.

+The configuration for a Dataflow can be done using several different methods:

+* Via Bicep automation: Changes are deployed on the Schema Registry and are synced to the edge.
+* Via DOE: Design your Dataflows and Data Processor Transformations with the UX and synch changes to the edge to perform on-prem contextualization.
+* With Kubernetes and Custom Resource Definitions (CRDs).

+You can create configurations for various use cases, such as:

+* Transform data and send it back to MQTT
+* Transform data and send it to the cloud
+* Send data to the cloud or edge without transformation

 #### **Step 1 - Open the Azure IoT Operations portal**

 Open Microsoft Edge by clicking the icon on the desktop, then click the bookmark for the Azure IoT Operations experience portal.